A student seeking unconditional admission to Amberton University for undergraduate study will meet the following admission standards:

 Per ICE Regulations, a non-U.S. Citizen on a F-1 Visa must enroll in 12 credit hours each session to maintain full-time status

-Grades are mailed to students at the end of each session.
+Grades are emailed to students at the end of each session.
 The following grades are used with the grade point value per semester hour of credit:

 |Grade Marks||Undergraduate||Grade Points|